Uni-X: Mitigating Modality Conflict with a Two-End-Separated Architecture for Unified Multimodal Models: Uni-X

 \subsection{Observations}

-Before presenting the details of Uni-X, we begin by analyzing the gradient conflicts that arise when training modality-shared autoregressive transformers on multimodal data, and provide an information-theoretic perspective to explain their origins.
+Before introducing the Uni-X architecture, we first analyze the gradient conflicts that arise when training modality-shared autoregressive transformers on multimodal data.
+We also provide an information-theoretic perspective to explain why such conflicts emerge.

-\paragraph{Definition of Gradient Conflict.} To measure gradient conflict, we first train a modality-shared transformer on multimodal data until an early checkpoint.
-From this model, we compute gradients using two separate mini-batches: one containing pure text data and the other containing image-text pairs.
-Using the same model checkpoint, we perform one forward and backward pass for these two mini-batches, obtaining gradients $\bm{g}_{\texttt{text}}$ and $\bm{g}_{\texttt{img}}$, respectively.
-The inter-modal similarity is then measured as the cosine similarity:
+\paragraph{Definition of Gradient Conflict.} As illustrated in Figure~\ref{fig:grad_conflict_illustration}, gradient conflict occurs when different optimization objectives induce gradients pointing in divergent directions, making joint optimization unstable and inefficient.
+To quantify gradient conflict in multimodal training, we use an early checkpoint of a fully shared transformer.
+From this model checkpoint, we compute the \emph{average gradients} for specific parameter groups (e.g., FFN down-projection weights) using over 60 mini-batches and totaling 2M tokens, to ensure obtaining stable gradients.

+Specifically, we first compute the average text gradient, $\bm{g}_{\texttt{text}}$.
+This is obtained by exclusively performing forward and backward passes on $D_{\texttt{text}}$, a text-only subset filtered from the pre-training data.
+Next, we compute the average image-text gradient, $\bm{g}_{\texttt{img}}$, using an analogous subset $D_{\texttt{img}}$ containing image-text pairs.
+The raw inter-modal similarity is then measured as the cosine similarity between these two average gradients:

-However, since transformer layers serve distinct roles across depth~\citep{sun2025transformerlayerspainters, geva_transformer_2021}, the resulting raw similarity values may be biased and cannot be directly compared.
-To address this, we additionally compute gradients $\bm{g}_{\texttt{any}}^1$ and $\bm{g}_{\texttt{any}}^2$ from two random multimodal batches, yielding a debiased baseline similarity:
+However, since transformer layers have distinct roles at depth~\citep{sun2025transformerlayerspainters, geva2021transformer}, the resulting raw similarity $S_{\texttt{inter}}$ is biased and cannot be directly compared.
+To correct for this, we estimate a baseline similarity $S_{\texttt{base}}$ that reflects the model's intrinsic gradient consistency on a unified data distribution.
+We randomly shuffle the full multimodal dataset $D_{\texttt{all}}$ and split it into two disjoint halves, $D_\texttt{any}^1$ and $D_\texttt{any}^2$.
+Their respective average gradients, $\bm{g}_{\texttt{any}}^1$ and $\bm{g}_{\texttt{any}}^2$, yield: